 Abulia Major (Akinetic Mutism)

-"Miller Fisher's telephone effect" - Patients with abulia may sometimes talk at length in a fluent and animated fashion over the telephone.
+"Miller Fisher's telephone effect" - Patients with abulia may sometimes talk at length fluently and animatedly over the telephone.

 Diagnosis is mainly based clinically.
-Fisher’s “telephone test” (patient responds during a telephone conversation but not during personal face-to-face contact) may be used to diagnose abulia minor.
+Fisher’s “telephone test” where the patient responds during a telephone conversation but not during personal face-to-face contact, may be used to diagnose abulia minor.